AppleWOA/apple_silicon_platforms_mu/README.md

 This is an implementation of Project Mu for Apple silicon platforms (at the moment for M1/M1v2/M2).
 This is intended to be a firmware that can bootstrap common operating systems that require UEFI and/or ACPI support (Windows being an example).
 This iteration is based off the WOA Project's SurfaceDuoPkg firmware (https://github.com/WOA-Project/SurfaceDuoPkg) as well as the reference

 Regarding interrupt controllers, this implementation can be built with optional support for the platform's AIC if you intend to run this in EL2.
-(Note that PSCI will need to be handled in GL2, implying GXF must be enabled)
+(Note that PSCI will need to be handled in GL2, implying GXF must be enabled, *or* it must be an EFI runtime service.)

 ### License

-Unless stated otherwise, code in this project is licensed under the BSD 2 clause license
+Unless stated otherwise, code in this project is licensed under the BSD 2 clause license.

 ### Credits/Acknowledgements